sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-adguard-home-as-an-addon-in-home-assistant-supervised.md

 ---
 title: "How to install Adguard Home as an addon in Home Assistant Supervised"
 date:  2022-07-29T10:13:13+00:00
-description: "How to install Adguard Home as an addon in Home Assistant Supervised"
+description: "This video describes how to install Adguard Home addon in Home Assistant Supervised."
 draft: false
 hideToc: false
 enableToc: true